 A man attempting to go through security at Newark Liberty International Airport was stopped after being discovered with a live turtle concealed in his pants, the Transportation Security Administration (TSA) reported.

-The turtle appeared to be unharmed and it was not known why the man was carrying the live reptile on the flight.
+The turtle appeared to be unharmed and it was not known why the man was trying to take the live reptile on the flight.

 The TSA’s body scanner triggered an alarm in the area of the man’s groin and an officer administered a pat-down and determined that there was something concealed.
 The East Stroudsburg, Pennsylvania man reached down the front of his pants and pulled out a live turtle that was wrapped in a small blue towel.
 The turtle was estimated to be about 5-inches in length.